Capgemini/powerapps-packagedeployer-template/README.md

     </tables>
 </templateconfig>
 ```
 **Important Note**: When you set a seed value, it will reset the next number in the sequence to the seed value.
-Unless the autonumber atribute has an alternate key, it will not be enforced as unique.
-This means you could accidentially reset the count and end up with duplicate numbers.
+Unless the autonumber column has an alternate key, it will not be enforced as unique.
+This means you could accidentally reset the count and end up with duplicate auto-number values.

 Ideally you want to set the seed number once and avoid changing it.
 If you need to change the autonumber seed, make sure you test it in a sandbox environment first.